 Today there are twin cities of Niagara Falls.

-One is in the state of New York, but this one had not yet been incorporated at the time of Wilde's visit .
+One is in the state of New York, but it had not yet been incorporated at the time of Wilde's visit .

 The other is in Ontario on the Canadian side .
-This is where Wilde headed and he put up at Prospect House pictured opposite in 1880.
+This is the one Wilde visited and he put up at Prospect House pictured opposite in 1880.